Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/README.md

 ## Review Commitments

 Each review distinguishes writing, notation, encoding, rendering, infrastructure, evidence, authority, and data objects; evaluates claims at the level where they operate; separates layer-level success from full-path adequacy; and connects review findings back to better research, standards, tools, data practice, and public explanation.

+The series does not rank all signed-language systems on a single scale.
+It credits systems for the purposes they actually serve while refusing to treat adjacent-purpose success as a solution to signed-language literacy as durable written text.

 ## Citation